Waste and recycling FAQs

 To order a recycling box using your MyStAlbans Account.

 If you need more than this, you can buy them for £5.50 a box.

 How do I arrange for bins to be removed?
 Toggle accordion

-if you need bins or boxes removed because they are broken or because you have more than you need, please get in touch using your MyStAlbans Account.
+If you need bins or boxes removed because they are broken or because you have more than you need, please report this through MyStAlbans contact us form or call 01727 809019.